Philip2809/3d-models/TSDZ2 female cap/readme.md

 I designed this in tinkercad but will start using blender to design future 3d prints.

-todo: is this a public link as well? https://www.tinkercad.com/things/0CnZXPLreAm-tsdz2-female-cap
+https://www.tinkercad.com/things/0CnZXPLreAm-tsdz2-female-cap

 I made the outer cylinder 8.5mm and I have added two files, one with where the hole is 6.5mm and one where it is 6.75mm.
+I have a couple of different cables and on most of them the 6.5mm hole one was a little to tight and I was worried that it would damage the plastic so therefor a made a 6.75mm version.

+The T in the name is for how big I made the "rectangle" for the flat part of the connector, I found that 1.25mm worked the best for this.